mathew-star/Python_projects/RConnect/README.md

 2. **Modular Architecture:** The project is organized into distinct modules (auth, password, storage) to separate concerns and improve maintainability.

-3. **Design Patterns:** We've implemented patterns like Dependency Injection (e.g., injecting the DataStore into the PasswordManager) to reduce coupling between components.
+3. **Design Patterns:** We've implemented patterns like Dependency Injection to reduce coupling between components.

 4. **Code Structure and Organization:** The codebase follows a clear, logical structure with meaningful file and directory names, adhering to Python's PEP 8 style guide.